Stranger Inside: Plot

 Brownie mocks Kit when she sees Kit reading Nazi literature.
 Kit responds, "I am not jealous of you and Treasure because I know Brownie just cares about Brownie."
 Brownie then kicks her out of the prison family.
 In a later scene, a ranting Brownie grabs Treasure and comes close to maiming her with broken glass.
 Brownie approaches Treasure in the kitchen area where Treasure shows her obvious irritation with Brownie.
 Brownie tries to persuade Treasure that she needs to kill Kit, who now associates with a female neo-Nazi gang.

 On the basketball court, Brownie slides a shank to Treasure.
 Treasure demands to play one-on-one basketball with Kit.
 Instead of playing, they immediately begin fighting.
 Treasure beats Kit badly but does not use the shank on her.
 Brownie pulls her to the side and demands that she kill Kit.
 As the two women leave their huddle, Kit approaches Brownie and puts a shank deep in her neck.
 All the inmates fall to the ground as correctional officers run out onto the court.

 In a medical waiting area, Treasure sees Leisha, who is now in a wheelchair.
 Leisha, in a drowsy voice, states that the police caught her with drug paraphernalia again.
 When a medical worker calls Treasure's name, she dismisses her for not having matching blood.
 Treasure grabs the woman by the arm and demands to donate blood.
 A female correctional officer approaches the two and demands to read the file.
 The file reveals that Brownie is not Treasure's mother, but instead the woman who killed Treasure's mother.

-The warden (Lee Garlington) has a meeting with Treasure in her office, and says that she sympathizes with her.
+The warden (Lee Garlington) has a meeting with Treasure in her office and says that she sympathizes with her.
 She offers to transfer Treasure if she will admit that Brownie and a male correctional officer have been working together to bring drugs to inmates.

+At her new prison, a crew of inmates approach Treasure out of respect while she is outside smoking a cigarette.
+They ask her for her name and Treasure replies that her name is Brownie.